Vaginal pain can be a temporary symptom of infection or injury. However, in some cases, it can be a chronic symptom with no known cause.

 If the skin around the vagina and vulva feels painful, tender, or sensitive, this may be a symptom of a Bartholin’s cyst.

-The area may also be red, and there may be a hard lump or visible swelling.
+The area may also be discolored, and there may be a hard lump or visible swelling.
 If an infection develops, the pain may become intense.

 Trauma to the vagina or vulva can also cause tenderness and sensitivity.
-Many women report soreness after giving birth, especially following a perineal tear.
+Many people report soreness after giving birth, especially following a perineal tear.